Classification of Printers: Based on Use and Features

 3D Printers

-3D printers create objects by adding layers of material.
+3D printers create solid objects layer by layer using plastic or resin.
 Engineers, designers, and hobbyists use them to make models and parts.

 Barcode Printers